CodeInColors/DistanceTransform/README.md

 The distance transform operation consist in finding the shortest distance of a black pixel to a white one.

-This project demonstrates the use of the Meijster Distance Transform algorithm on a 2D array.
+This project demonstrates the use of the Meijster distance transform algorithm on a 2D array.

 While the naive approach have a complexity of o(n^4), this algorithm have one of o(n^3).
 As a consequence it is vastyly advantageous for when it comes to process large images.